ConfigurationRecorder

 -

-You cannot change the name of the configuration recorder after it has been created.
-To change the configuration recorder name, you must delete it and create a new configuration recorder with a new name.
+To change the name of the customer managed configuration recorder, you must delete it and create a new customer managed configuration recorder with a new name.

 Type: String